|Nutritional Guidelines (per serving)|

 - 1 pound fresh or dried egg noodles

 - 1 tablespoon sesame oil

-- In a heavy frying pan or a wok, heat 3 tablespoons oil over medium-high to high heat.
+In a heavy frying pan or a wok, heat the 3 tablespoons of peanut oil over medium-high to high heat.
 Add the noodles.
-Quickly spread them out to the edges of the pan, and then let them cook, without stirring, until they are browned on the bottom (5 to 8 minutes).
+Quickly spread them out to the edges of the pan and let them cook without stirring until they are browned on the bottom.
+This will take about 5 to 8 minutes.

 Flip over and brown the other side.